LeonardMuia/LeonardMuia/README.md

 ##### NOW

-- ✨ Working at Jibu Labs, building jengarealty.com using NextJS, Flask and MongoDB;
+- ✨ Working at Jibu Labs, building jengarealty.com using NextJS, Flask, and MongoDB;
-- ✨ Building a Flutter application for a auto-repair company in Kenya.
+- ✨ Building an ERP for a storage facility company in Kenya.
+- ✨ Building a student platform in EdTech for the US market with Jibu Labs.

 ##### BIO